PeterCamilleri/CX16/docs/negative.md

 OK so now let us see the special connection to our hero.
 You see, the 6502, more so than any other 8-bit chip has what you might call "naked" arithmetic.
 I say this because it let's a lot of it's internals hang out for all to see.
-You see in order to add data, you need to:
+For example, in order to add data, you need to:

     clc       ; Clear the carry first
     adc #55   ; A = A + 55